 Considering inputs received during public comment periods and other procedures for community input; and

-Development of recommendations on changes to the IANA Statement of Work, to IANA performance.
+Development of recommendations on changes to the IANA SOW, to IANA performance.

-The IANA Periodic Performance Reviews will be a high-intensity project and all members selected are expected to participate actively in the work of the Periodic Review Team.
+The IANA Periodic Review Function will be a high-intensity project and all members selected are expected to participate actively in the work of the Periodic Review Function team.

-The IANA Functions Operator will provide Secretariat support for the Periodic Performance Reviews.
+The IANA Functions Operator will provide Secretariat support for the Periodic Review Function.

-What sort of process structure is warranted (what is the timeline? what are the working methods?) ?
+What sort of process structure is warranted (what is the timeline? what are the working methods?)

-We recommend that reviews that needed to be done by the Periodic Review Team, would be organized along the same ICANN Cross Community Working Group guidelines that have developed over the past years and which have been used successfully in the process of developing the Stewardship Transition recommendations.
+We recommend that the Periodic Review Team’s review be organized along the same ICANN Cross Community Working Group guidelines that have developed over the past years and which have been used successfully in the process of developing the Stewardship Transition recommendations.
 As with the CWG IANA Stewardship, this review group would be co-chaired by someone designated by the GNSO and someone designated by the ccNSO.
 The groups would work on a consensus basis.
-In the event that consensus could not be reached, the Periodic Review Team could decide by a supermajority vote of the group members.
+In the event that consensus could not be reached, the Periodic Review Function team could decide by a majority vote of the group members.

-We expect that this process should take six months from the appointment of members to the Periodic Review Team to the publication of a Final Report, including conducting two 40-day public comment periods.
+We expect that this process should take six months from the appointment of members to the Periodic Review Function team to the publication of a Final Report, including conducting two 40-day public comment periods.

 How is the wider community involved in such a review?

-As with with other Cross Community working groups, we recommend that all listservs and meeting would be open to interested participants and transparent, with recordings and transcripts made available to the public.
+As with other Cross Community working groups, we recommend that all listserves and meetings would be open to interested participants and transparent, with recordings and transcripts made available to the public.
 At several stages in the process, community comment will be requested:

-Near the beginning of the process asking the community to consider issues relevant to the review
+Near the beginning of the process, the community will be asked to consider issues relevant to the review; and

-Midway through the process when a draft report for the review was prepared
+Midway through the process, a draft report will be provided for community review.

-Once the final report was prepared.
+Once the final report is prepared, it will be provided to the community.

 What should trigger reviews?

-Similar to the Affirmation of Commitment Reviews the Periodic Performance Reviews will be triggered on a calendar basis, with the first call for expressions of interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the Periodic Review Team and complete the Periodic Performance Review within two years of the date of the IANA Stewardship Transition.
-Subsequent reviews will be scheduled to commence at five year intervals from the date of the initial Periodic Review.
+Similar to the Affirmation of Commitment Reviews, the Periodic Review Function will be triggered on a calendar basis, with the first call for expressions of interest being scheduled to kick off one year from the date of the IANA Stewardship Transition to allow sufficient time to convene the Periodic Review Function team and complete the Periodic Review Function within two years of the date of the IANA Stewardship Transition.
+Subsequent reviews will be scheduled to commence at five year intervals from the date of the initial Periodic Review Function, although a super-majority of the CSC may also be able trigger an “off-cycle” Periodic Review Function if necessary to ensure satisfactory performance.

-We recommend that the requirement to conduct and facilitate these reviews be put forward in the ICANN Bylaws and potentially included in the set of “fundamental bylaws” under consideration by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG-Accountability).
-Alternatively, if the “legal separation model” developed by Sidley Austin is adopted the review requirements and associated “trigger dates” could be set forth in the contract between ICANN and its wholly-owned subsidiary “Post-Transition IANA.”
+We recommend that the requirement to conduct and facilitate these reviews be articulated in the ICANN Bylaws and included as a Fundamental Bylaw under consideration by the Cross Community Working Group on Enhancing ICANN Accountability (CCWG-Accountability).
+In addition, the review could be set out in the contract between ICANN and Post-Transition IANA or PTI.

 Dependencies

+Some elements of this framework may have to be adapted further depending on the CWG names model selected and the final transition proposal from the ICG to NTIA.
+There may be additional areas of dependencies related to the work of the CCWG or other CWG Design Teams, including:

-The requirement to conduct Periodic Performance Reviews may require changes to the ICANN bylaws, including the potential introduction of fundamental bylaws.
-These changes should be considered and approved by the (CCWG-Accountability) .
+The requirement to conduct the Periodic Review Function will require changes to the ICANN bylaws, including the introduction of a Fundamental Bylaw.
+Changes to the bylaws should be considered in the CCWG-Accountability workstream.

-The work of the Periodic Review Team will require cooperation by the Customer Standing Committee, this proposal should be considered by Design Team C.
+The work of the Periodic Review Function team will require cooperation by the CSC.
+This proposal should be considered by Design Team C.